Federal Contractor Mergers and Acquisitions – Government Contracts

 This is when having an experienced government contracts attorney can make a huge difference.

-When considering the impact of mergers and acquisition and contract novation vs assignment, FAR contract novation law requires the government’s consent to transfer federal contract to the buyer.
+When considering the impact of mergers and acquisition and contract novation vs assignment of contract , FAR contract novation law requires the government’s consent to transfer federal contract to the buyer.

 Despite the executed buy sell agreement or asset purchase agreement, the transfer of a federal government contract is illegal unless the government gives its expressed consent under FAR Subpart 42.12.
 There is always a concern that interests or obligations under the original contract are at risk.